BayAreaMetro/TM1_2015_Base_Network/Readme.md

 This repository serves as the 2015 Base Networks for Travel Model 1.5

+For detail on the *TOLLCLASS* designations used in this network, please see https://github.com/BayAreaMetro/modeling-website/wiki/MasterNetworkLookupTables#toll-code-tollclass

 # Notes

 * SR 84 Expressway widening (ALA050014) is included